Home » Business Email Etiquette Articles » Guidelines for Forwarding Business Emails

 • There should be no expectation of privacy online, specifically with business email using company equipment.
 It is wise to assume your communications are monitored and act accordingly.
 Check your company’s email policy for specifics.

-• Should you copy the original sender, or should you ask first if it is okay to forward their email?
+• Should you copy the original sender or ask first if it is okay to forward their email?
 Cc’ing does not replace asking for permission.
 The author or the company owns the copyright to that written text.

 Remember that emails are sent and written to the party for which they were intended.
 Regardless of when or where they are written.
 Common courtesy dictates not to forward without the original sender’s knowledge.